aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

 The `arista.avd.add_md_toc` filter will parse the input MarkDown and add a TOC between the `toc_markers`.

-The module is used in `eos_designs` to create Table Of Contents for Fabric Documentation.
-The module is used in `eos_cli_config_gen` to create Table Of Contents for Device Documentation.
+The module is used in `eos_designs` to create a table of contents for Fabric Documentation.
+The module is also used in `eos_cli_config_gen` to create a table of contents for Device Documentation.

 To use this filter:

 ```jinja2
 {{ markdown string | arista.avd.add_md_toc(skip_lines=0, toc_levels=2, toc_marker='<!-- toc -->') }}
 ```